 The job of a car suspension is to maximize the friction between the tires and the road surface, to provide steering stability with good handling and to ensure the comfort of the passengers.
 In this article, we'll explore how car suspensions work, how they've evolved over the years and where the design of suspensions is headed in the future.

-Without an intervening structure, all of wheel's vertical energy is transferred to the frame, which moves in the same direction.
-In such a situation, the wheels can lose contact with the road completely.
-Then, under the downward force of gravity, the wheels can slam back into the road surface.
-What you need is a system that will absorb the energy of the vertically accelerated wheel, allowing the frame and body to ride undisturbed while the wheels follow bumps in the road.
+Without an intervening structure, all of the wheel's vertical energy is transferred to the frame, which moves in the same direction.
+In such a situation, the tires can lose contact with the road completely.
+Then, under the downward force of gravity, the tires can slam back into the road surface.
+What you need is a system that will absorb the energy of the vertically accelerated wheel, allowing the frame and body to ride undisturbed while the tires follow bumps in the road.

 The study of the forces at work on a moving car is called vehicle dynamics, and you need to understand some of these concepts in order to appreciate why a suspension is necessary in the first place.
 Most automobile engineers consider the dynamics of a moving car from two perspectives:

 - Ride: a car's ability to smooth out a bumpy road

 - Handling: a car's ability to safely accelerate, brake and corner